-Document/ Excerpt of Section Industry Issue Suggested Change (if applicable) Major Comment/ Reduest for Clarification Impact on Industry, if major comment Content Before we adopt them, we need to understand their implications.
+Document/ Excerpt of Section Industry Issue Suggested Change (if applicable) Major Comment/ Request for Clarification Impact on Industry, if major comment implications.
 Any discrepancy or misalignment between the new regulatory document and the ICRP recommendations may result in regulatory requirements that may not be technically sound.
-The impact of such situations on industry is difficult to assess at this point, but it is clearly not desirable for such discrepancies to exist.
-ICRP dosimetric and biokinetic medels as presented in the ICRP OIR series of documents will have significant impact on Industry's licenced internal dosimetry services.
-Industry's internal dosimetry program and its technical basis document was developed using IMBA (Integrated Modules for Bioassay Analysis) Professional software, which is based on dosimetric and biokinetic models as per recommendations in ICRP60 publication.
-With the CNSC recommendation for use of the latest ICRP dosimetric and biokinetic models as presented in the ICRP103 publication, industry will be required to re-model its current internal dosimetry program and technical basis document to conform to the new models.
+The impact of such situations on industry is difficult to assess at this point, but it is clearly not desirable for such discrepancies to exist. program and its technical basis document was developed using IMBA (Integrated Modules for Bioassay Analysis) Professional software, which is based on dosimetric and biokinetic models as per recommendations in ICRP60 publication.
+With the CNSC recommendation for use of the latest ICRP dosimetric and biokinetic models as presented in the ICRP103 publication, industry will be required to re- model its current internal dosimetry program and technical basis document to conform to the new models.
 ICRP dosimetric and biokinetic models are relatively complex mathematical compartmental models and require sophisticated software to complete the calculations.
 Industry will be required to find and purchase software, which would incorporate the latest ICRP dosimetric and biokinetic models.
 This poses a significant challenge that cannot be addressed until the updated software can be obtained.
 If adopted following consultation with industry, licensees request the CNSC allocate an adequate amount of time to implement and comply with the revised dosimetry regulatory documents.
+55. Section 4.2 - New Content It was noted that neutron and eye dosimetry were listed in topics under New Content in the discussion paper, but do not appear to be covered in the table of OPG notes the CNSC has issued a separate technical document on eye dosimetry.
+As this is a dynamic area, both from a scientific and licensing perspective, it is recommended this topic not be incorporated into this guidance until it is more stable.
+MAJOR Any changes may require licence amendments and significant resource commitments with no corresponding improvement to safety or quality.
+OPG will be better able to assess the impact of potential changes once a detailed draft is